Long Service Award

-The Long Service Award is available to all community nurses in England, Wales, Northern Ireland, the Isle of Man or the Channel Islands who fulfill the following criteria:
+The Long Service Award is available to all community nurses in England, Wales, Northern Ireland, the Isle of Man or the Channel Islands who fulfil the following criteria:

-• Successful applicants will receive a Long Service Badge and Certificate.
+- Successful applicants will receive a Long Service Badge or Digital Certificate.

 Frequently asked questions